');

 About Dresden, OH

-Dresden is a small community in Ohio with a population of 1,805 residents.
-The median household income is $62,546 per year, which is near the national average.
-The median age in Dresden is 38.9 years.
+Dresden is a small town located in Ohio with a population of 1,805 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,546 per year, which is 17% below the national median of $75,149.
+The median age of 38.9 years is close to the US median age of 38.9 years.

 Cost of Living in Dresden, OH